 It’s safe to say athletes take their training routines seriously.
 So seriously that they’re eager to utilize any tools, from gels and supplements to smartwatches and wearable health tech, to improve performance.

 A fasting blood sugar measures blood sugar at a single point in time and can be used to diagnose prediabetes and diabetes.
-But it does not allow athletes to measure and track their glucose values continually.
+But it does not allow people to measure and track their glucose values continually.
 Something that fills that gap is a continuous glucose monitor, once worn primarily by people with diabetes but quickly becoming a wearable preventive health device for healthy people.

 Athletes with type 1 diabetes have used CGM technology for years to help plan training, nutrition and make more critical decisions like how much insulin they need.
 An athlete without type 1 diabetes may not need to make decisions about insulin, but they can still use this device to help them gain important information about their training and fueling strategies.